 But it is NEVER (well, almost never) the CAKE.

 I always try to make my kids' birthday cakes.
 Whatever they want, I try to figure it out.
 In my next post, I'll add some past cake creations.

 I bought a strawberry flavored frosting that was pink and used it for the filling.
 I then added some blue to make the outer frosting purple.
 Purple is a bit more manly than pink.
-I'm sure when he gets older, Oscar will tell me I was crazy to allow for a pink/purple bunny.
+I'm sure when he gets older, Little Man will tell me I was crazy to allow for a pink/purple bunny.
 Your wish, baby, your wish.